Rugby Rovigo Delta

-Rugby Rovigo Delta, formerly known until 2010 as Rugby Rovigo, is an Italian rugby union club currently competing in the Top10.
+Rugby Rovigo Delta, formerly known until 2010 as Rugby Rovigo, is an Italian rugby union club currently competing in the Serie A Élite.
 They are based in Rovigo, in Veneto.

+Overview

 The club was founded in 1935 by medical student Dino Lanzoni, who discovered rugby at university.

-They quickly became one of the strongest Italian sides and won 13 titles between 1951 and 2021.
+They quickly became one of the strongest Italian sides and won 14 titles between 1951 and 2023.
 They have never been relegated from the top flight of Italian rugby union.
 They are the current Italian champion.

 Current and former Rovigo players include Elio De Anna, Stefano Bettarello, Stefano Bordon, Alessandro Moscardi, Carlo Orlandi, Carlo Checchinato, Mirco Bergamasco, Manuel Contepomi, AJ Venter, Gert Smal, Viliami Ofahengaue and Naas Botha.